botpress/botpress/.github/DONATE.md

 ## Give a One-time Donation

 We are using PayPal for contributing, because it's easier for everyone to make a transaction.
+We plan to use a Bitcoin Wallet in the future for saving on transaction feeds.

 Our PayPal address is : [FILL_PAYPAL_ADDRES]